magentall/Angular6Mysql/README.md

 npm i
 npm start

+add & to keep it running on server only for :1234 & for dev mode -> as u wish :)

 check package json for ur config and also the proxyconfig.json "start": "ng serve --proxy-config proxyconfig.json --host 149.202.52.208 --port 58001 &",